stg-tud/MUBench/mubench.pipeline/README.md

 ### Advanced Use

 You may run individual benchmark steps or select subsets of the entire dataset.
 See `./mubench -h` for details.

+### Default Configuration

+You can specify a default run configuration as shown in the example [config file](../default.example.config).
+All command line arguments that have a "--" specifier can be set in the configuration file.
+For example to specify the username "--username" has to be used, not "-u".